-3.1 Morphological formalism
+3.1.
+Morphological formalism

-A morphological description of a language should have four main goals: optimal factorization of the information, readability and maintainability, coverage and accuracy, and ability to be used by a morphological compiler to generate automatically both an inflection tool (from a lemma to its forms) and a (non-deterministic) lemmatization tool (from a form to all its possible lemmas, restricted or not to lemmas which are known in a lexicon).
+A morphological description of a language should have four main goals: optimal factoriziation of the information, readability and maintainability, coverage and accuracy, and ability to be used by a morphological compiler to generate automatically both an inflection tool (from a lemma to its forms) and a (non-deterministic) lemmatization tool (from a form to all its possible lemmas, restricted or not to lemmas which are known in a lexicon).

-As part of the lexical framework described in [6], such a formalism and the associated morphological compiler have been already developed and applied to French as well as Slovak [10].
-The formalism, which shares some ideas with the DATR formalism [11], relies on the following scheme:
+As part of the lexical framework described in (Sagot et al., 2006), such a formalism and the associated morphological compiler have already been developed, and applied to French as well as Slovak (Sagot, 2005).
+The formalism, which shares some ideas with the DATR formalism (Evans and Gazdar, 1990), relies on the following scheme:

-- A set of morphological (inflection) classes which can inherit (partly or completely) from one another, - Each class contains a set of forms represented as suffixes that are to be added to the stem, - Forms can be controlled by tests over the stem (a given rule can apply only if a given regular expression matches the stem and/or if another one does not match the stem, and so on),
+- A set of morphological (inflection) classes which can inherit (partly or completely) from one another, - Each class contains a set of forms represented as suffixes that are to be added to the stem, - Forms can be controlled by tests over the stem (a given rule can apply only if a given regular expression matches the stem and/or if another one does not match the stem, and so on), - Forms can be controlled by "variants" of the classes (e.g., one or more form can be selected by one or more flag which complements the name of the class), - Collision patterns allow to link the surface form to the sequence stem\suffix.